-Ziva was not one of those young that the program sought to recruit.was looking after them.
-Ziva grew had grown up in a moderate religiously observant home, studiedand had studied in religious schools, she She was a member and instructorcounselor in a religious youth movement.
-The Revivim program was primarily intended instituted for non-religious young people and no special efforts were not made to recruitregarding religiously observant youth to join the program.
+Ziva’s profiles was not one that the program sought to recruit.
+Ziva had grown up in a moderate religiously observant home and had studied in religious school.
+She was a member and counselor in a religious youth movement.
+The Revivim program was primarily instituted for non-religious young people and no special efforts were made to recruit religiously observant youth to join the program.
 Ziva heard about the program by chance.
-She believed that teaching in secular school can would be a challenge for herprovide her with a challenge..
-Ziva had no doubts that she will would choose a career in education.
-"Of courseCertainly, there is was a family factor thatsomething very family channeled me into education.
-I live at home, which with my twoboth of my parents are being teachers and principals, my older sister is also a teacher, and my second sister deals is involved with in education tooas well; and theThe people surrounded around me appreciate thehave a very positive attitude regarding the field of education".
-Like Ziva, for ten of the program participants have at least one parent working in education (teachers, administrators, supervisors, consultantschool counselors), ); four of them the participants havewere two both parents who workworking in education.
+She believed that teaching non-religious pupils would provide her with a challenge.
+Ziva had no doubts that she would choose a career in education.
+"Certainly, there was a family factor that channeled me into education.
+I live at home, with both of my parents being teachers and principals; my older sister is also a teacher, and my second sister is involved in education as well; and the people around me have a very positive attitude regarding the field of education."
+Like Ziva, ten of the program participants have at least one parent working in education (teachers, administrators, supervisors, school counselors); four of the participants have both parents working in education.

-The characteristicsfeatures of teaching and the choice ofchoosing teaching as a profession was discussed in Dan Lortie’s book, which divided identified two factors that serve as motivators for teachers' motivation factors into facilitator factors and attractors' factorsattractor factors.
-His researchLortie surveyed many teachers in the US, and studied their world.
-He found that one-third of the teachers have had parents or relatives who , which are were teachers and this influenced their professional choice, attractingapproached them into teaching and influenced their choices.
-Other factors that are classified as attracting and facilitate facilitatingexpediting the choice to be a teacher related to these individuals'toward teaching related to the previous experience of those who have chosen teaching.
-Many of those who decidedeciding to be teachers describing described the influence of their past own teachers, viewing and they consider them as role models.
-The findings of the Albek's study showed that students studying education or social work were more likely to be markedly influenced markedly from by their prior experience, more than were students in other areasfields.
-Gilat Katz examined the relationship between the Revivim participants' life experience of the participants of Revivim's as school students, and their educational vision in their subsequent teaching role, concluding and found that past experiences in their youth affected their perceptions views as teachers.
+The features of teaching and choosing teaching as a profession was discussed in Dan Lortie’s book, which identified two factors that serve as motivators for teachers: facilitator factors and attractor factors.
+Lortie surveyed many teachers in the US and studied their world.
+He found that one-third of the teachers had parents or relatives who were teachers and this influenced their professional choice, motivating them to teaching.
+Other factors classified as attracting and expediting the choice to be a teacher related to these individuals' previous experience.
+Many of those deciding to be teachers described the influence of their own teachers, viewing them as role models.
+Albek's study showed that students studying education or social work were more likely to be markedly influenced by their prior experience, than were students in other fields.
+Gilat Katz examined the relationship between the Revivim participants' life experience as students, and their educational vision in their subsequent teaching role, concluding that experiences in their youth affected their views as teachers.